brophdawg11/vue-themed-style-loader/README.md

 </style>
 ```

 This will certainly work, however, it doesn't scale very well as your application and number of themes grows.
-The size of you stylesheet grows at least linearly with the number of themes, even though only one theme is likely being used at any given point in time.
+The size of you stylesheet grows with the number of themes, even though only one theme is likely being used at any given point in time.  the more complex the themes, the faster the stylesheet size will grow per theme.

 Instead, it would be ideal for our resulting stylesheet to only include the styles relevant to our current theme: